mirisuzanne/mia.wtf/src/posts/redesign2022/content.md

 ---
-title: This Content Won't Architect Itself
+title: This content won't architect itself
 sub: What can a site be, and what can it be afraid of?
 date: 2022-08-25
 og: